markszulc/experience-manager-learn.en/help/forms/store-and-retrieve-af-with-2fa/create-servlet.md

 Next step is to create a servlet that will call the appropriate methods of our custom OSGi service.
 The servlet has access to the adaptive form data, file attachments info.
 The servlet will return a unique application id that can be used to retrieve the partially completed adaptive form.

+This servlet will be invoked when the user clicks the Save and Exit button on the adaptive form

 ```java
 package com.techmarketing.core.servlets;